bio-tools/biotoolsDocs/api_reference_dev.rst

-creditName          Exact search for name of credited entity                                                      ``.`` creditTypeRole      Exact search for role of credited entity                                                      ``.`` creditTypeEntity    Exact search for type of credited entity                                                      ``.`` creditOrcidID       Exact search for ORCID iD of credited entity                                                  ``.`` publication         Fuzzy search over publication (DOI, PMID, PMCID, publication type and tool version)           ``.`` publicationID       Exact search for publication ID (DOI, PMID or PMCID)                                          ``.`` publicationType     Exact search for publication type                                                             ``.`` publicationVersion  Exact search for tool version associated with a publication                                   ``.`` link                Fuzzy search over general link (URL, type and note)                                           ``.`` linkType            Exact search for type of information found at a link                                          ``.`` documentation       Fuzzy search over documentation link (URL, type and note)                                     ``.`` documentationType   Exact search for type of documentation                                                        ``.`` download            Fuzzy search over download link (URL, type, version and note)                                 ``.`` downloadType        Exact search for type of download                                                             ``.`` downloadVersion     Exact search for tool version associated with a download                                      ``.`` otherID             Fuzzy search over alternate tool IDs (ID value, type of ID and version)                       ``.`` otherIDType         Exact search for type of alternate tool ID                                                    ``.`` otherIDVersion      Exact search for tool version associated with an alternate ID                                 ``.``
+creditName          Exact search for name of credited entity                                                      ``.`` creditTypeRole      Exact search for role of credited entity                                                      ``.`` creditTypeEntity    Exact search for type of credited entity                                                      ``.`` creditOrcidID       Exact search for ORCID iD of credited entity: must be quoted                                  ``.`` publication         Fuzzy search over publication (DOI, PMID, PMCID, publication type and tool version)           ``.`` publicationID       Exact search for publication ID (DOI, PMID or PMCID): must be quoted                          ``.`` publicationType     Exact search for publication type                                                             ``.`` publicationVersion  Exact search for tool version associated with a publication: must be quoted                   ``.`` link                Fuzzy search over general link (URL, type and note)                                           ``.`` linkType            Exact search for type of information found at a link                                          ``.`` documentation       Fuzzy search over documentation link (URL, type and note)                                     ``.`` documentationType   Exact search for type of documentation                                                        ``.`` download            Fuzzy search over download link (URL, type, version and note)                                 ``.`` downloadType        Exact search for type of download                                                             ``.`` downloadVersion     Exact search for tool version associated with a download: must be quoted                      ``.`` otherID             Fuzzy search over alternate tool IDs (ID value, type of ID and version)                       ``.`` otherIDType         Exact search for type of alternate tool ID                                                    ``.`` otherIDVersion      Exact search for tool version associated with an alternate ID: must be quoted                 ``.``
 ==================  ============================================================================================  =========================